 9. Alternative Forms of Energy

-While retail competition and efficient office items can make a difference, you can go the extra mile by installing solar panels or other forms of alternative energy.
-Switching over to solar power can also qualify you for tax credits which can eventually pay for the installation and upkeep costs.
-If you create a surplus, you can often sell back to energy retailers for even greater savings.
+Finally, while retail competition and efficient office items can make a difference, you can go the extra mile by installing solar panels.
+As well as other forms of alternative energy.
+Switching over to solar power can also qualify you for tax credits.
+Tax credits locally.
+Those can eventually pay for the installation and upkeep costs.
+If you create a surplus is when things get good.
+Then you can often sell back to energy retailers for even greater savings.